Akhtar-Zarif/undergrad-thesis-extraterrestrial-exploration/README.md.txt

-# Scientific Exploration of Extraterrestrial Planets using Quantum Computing
+# Scientific Exploration of Extraterrestrial planets and Analysis using Quantum Computing

 ## Undergraduate Thesis Project